 The population of the Detroit region is one of the largest in the nation, providing companies a diverse and robust market for recruiting.

-- The 11-county region ranks Detroit as the 14th largest region in the nation
+- The Detroit MSA population ranks as the 14th largest metro in the nation

 engineers employed in the region, Greatest concentration of engineering talent in the United States